 Streaming & Torrenting

 PrivateVPN is one of our top picks for incredibly quick, easy access to a whole host of major streaming sites.
 When it comes to Netflix, each server that works with the service is clearly labeled, so you don’t have to waste valuable streaming time trying out loads of different locations.
-You can currently access Netflix on 3 of their US and another 3 of their UK servers.
+You can currently access Netflix on three of their US and two of their UK servers.

 Usually, iPlayer is accessible through clearly labelled UK servers but this is currently not the case.
 While PrivateVPN works to get those servers back up and running, you can access the site through a server named ‘Argentina – VT 1’, which is actually located in the UK.
 We love that PrivateVPN has also taken the time to identify the most reliable servers for a variety of other streaming services, including Sky, Hulu, ABC, and Prime, making it very appealing to streaming fans around the world.

 PrivateVPN is also a fantastic choice for torrenters and Kodi users as all of its servers are torrenting and P2P-friendly, greatly minimizing the risk of slow speeds or congestion.
 Zippy uploads speeds are an added bonus here, along with a strict zero-logs policy.

 Encryption & Security